Thank you for reading our post, please rate this article at the end.

 - Keep Your Head Above Water: Keep your head above water to prevent inhaling water or drowning.
 Try to stay as still as possible to conserve energy.

 - Follow the Directions of Rescuers: When rescue personnel arrive, follow their instructions carefully.
-They are trained to handle emergency situations and will do their best to get you safely back on board.
+They are trained to handle emergencies and will do their best to get you safely back on board.

 Remember, falling overboard can happen to anyone, so it’s important to always wear a life jacket or personal flotation device when on a boat or ship.